rajeshJSweb/medical-project/README.md

 # Wellcome to Medibles react app

-This project is fully responsive website and created with react.js and live site host in firebase.
+Medibles is an online heathcare service platform in over the world created in 2021 by new web developer Rajesh Khoksi.

 ## Live site link